 We will learn Linear Regression, Decision Trees, Neural Networks, Different types of neural networks such as CNN and RNN.
 We will also learn a great technique called ensemble learning.

 In a typical Machine Learning project, there are various challenges.
-This chapter covers these difficulties and how to overcome these difficulties.
+This chapter covers these difficulties and discusses how to overcome them.

 6.1 Regularization - When machine starts memorizing too much, we need to do regularization.
 We will learn about various regularizing techniques such as dropout.

-6.3 Data Augmentation - If sometimes we have very few datasets but we generate more data from existing ones.
-For example, we can tweak existing photos to make them more.
-This lies under Data Augmentation.
-We will learn the data augmentation techniques and also understand when to use and not to use data augmentation.
+6.3 Data Augmentation - Sometimes we have very few datasets, which poses a major constraint to learning ability of the machine.
+We can overcome this challenge by generating more data from the existing ones.
+For example, we can tweak an existing photo to create more versions of it.
+This is what we call Data Augmentation.
+We will learn the data augmentation techniques and also understand when to use them and, equally important, when not to use them.

-6.4 Transfer Learning - Machine learning models typical require a lot of data, processing and time.
-If we have neither of three, then what we do?
-This is where the transfer learning comes into play where we download an existing brain (neural network) and tweak it to fit the need.
+6.4 Transfer Learning - Machine-learning models typically require a lot of data, processing and time.
+What can we do if we are short on all three resources?
+This is where the transfer learning technique comes into play where we download an existing brain (neural network), i.e. a pre-trained machine learning process, and adapt it to fit the need. and tweak it to fit the need.

-6.5 Distributed ML - We will also learn how to distribute if the process is too slow or taking too much of resources.
+6.5 Distributed ML - We will also learn how to distribute a process if it is too slow or taking too much of computing resources.

 In many machine learning examples, we do not have labeled data.
 Instead, we try to figure out the patterns in the given data.

 A typical machine learning project would involve both supervised and unsupervised approaches.
 We will learn the following topics as part of this chapter.
-We will learn about the various unsupervised machine learning problem and also we will learn which algorithms to use in which kind of problems.
+We will learn about the various unsupervised machine learning problems and as well as the appropriate algorithm to use for each problem type.
 This will be followed up by various case studies and examples.

 7.1 Natural Language Processing (NLP) - Natural language processing or NLP is the ability to understand human language.
-There have been remarkable inventions in NLP in the last few years.
-In NPL, we will learn about the various forms of natural language processing such as Named Entity Extraction (NER), TFIDF and word embedding.
+There have been remarkable developments in NLP in the last few years.
+We will learn about the various forms of natural language processing such as Named Entity Extraction (NER), TFIDF and word embedding.

 7.2 Clustering - Charles Darwin created a hierarchy of species based on the features of all the species.
 This is exactly an example of hierarchical clustering.
 In this chapter, we will cover the use-cases, types, and algorithms of clustering.
-We will be using various case studies as examples.
+We will use various case studies as examples.

-7.3 Recommendation Engine - Recommendations has been on the forefront of Machine Learning.
+7.3 Recommendation Engine - Recommendations have been at the forefront of Machine Learning.
 The Netflix competition and Amazon's product recommendations are the most obvious examples of Machine Learning.
-In most cases, the Machine Learning in an organization starts with a recommendation engine.
+In most cases, Machine Learning in an organization starts with a recommendation engine.

 Recommendation generation is also known as collaborative filtering.
 We will learn various algorithms, strategies, and tools to create successful recommendations.

-We will learn how to measure the performance of recommendation engine, address the cold start problem and also deal with a humongous dataset.
-We will also address where not to use the recommendation engine.
+We will learn how to measure the performance of a recommendation engine, address the cold start problem and also get our hands dirty with a humongous dataset.
+We will also address the important issue of when not to use a recommendation engine.

-As part of this chapter we will learn how to compose larger applications using the building blocks from the previous chapters.
+As part of this chapter we will learn how to develop larger applications using the building blocks from the previous chapters.

-We learn how large systems like Alexa, Self Driving Cars, E-Commerce Recommendations (Amazon), Data Center Power Consumption Optimizations, AutoDraw, Google Docs - Insert Symbol features and Google Translate.
+We learn about large systems like Alexa, Self Driving Cars, E-Commerce Recommendations (Amazon), Data Center Power Consumption Optimizations, AutoDraw, Google Docs - Insert Symbol features and Google Translate.

 We will learn about frameworks, libraries and programming languages and their differences.

-As part of this chapter, we will just get to know the names of various libraries and their functions.
-In programming languages, we will get to know about Python, C, C++ and Java overview.
-We will learn about the frameworks such as Keras, Tensorflow, Spark MLLIB, Scikit Learn.
+This chapter will introduce us to the names of various libraries and their functions.
+In programming languages, we will get an overview of Python, C, C++ and Java.
+We will then learn about frameworks such as Keras, Tensorflow, Spark MLLIB, Scikit Learn.

 We will also learn about various open source frameworks, pre-trained models and datasets to use.
 An exhaustive list of further reading will also be provided.

-We will learn about how to build and retain the data science team and how to manage larger projects.
+We will learn about how to build and retain a data science team and how to manage larger projects.

 Our Specialization is exhaustive and the certificate rewarded by us is proof that you have taken a big leap in AI domain.